SaahilClaypool/TestGradle/readme.md

 How to setup gradle with sample project

 1. Clone this repo
-2. install gradle 3.2
+2. linux / mac : run "sh gradlew jfxRun" from the command line
-3. run "gradle jfxRun" from the commandline
+    Windows: in CMD / powershell (not git bash) run "gradlew.bat jfxRun"

 ## Intellij:
     Intellij needs to be told which version of gradle to use.
-    1. hit 'Ctrl-shift-a' and type gradle
+    Intellij should use the 'Gradle Wrapper'

-    2. edit gradle settings
+    1. When you open this project in intellij for the first time, it should         prompt you to import from a gradle project in the bottom right corner
-    3. select 'Use local gradle distribution'
+    2. Select 'Import Gradle Project'
-    4. set the gradle hom to be wherever you extracted the gradle 3.2 folder
+    3.

 ## Install gradle
  * NOTE: install gradle 3.2 not 3.3